-You should plan to arrive about 8.45am (unless otherwise told) on your first day.
-Other students from around the world will also be starting on the same day.
+You should plan to arrive at about 8.45am (unless otherwise told) on your first day.
+Other students from around the world might also be starting on the same day.

 As the students will be of different language levels, all students will be asked to take a language placement test, unless you are a complete beginner.
 Depending on the course you are taking, the test will take between 30 minutes and 1.5 hours; the teachers will evaluate your language skills and then place you in the correct class.

 Once this has been completed you will be given a welcome introduction to the school and your first class will begin at 11.00am.
 After your first day, classes will start at the same time each day at 9am, see your chosen course for exact times.

 We believe the longer you are able to study, the better.
 Most students can expect to develop moderate fluency in 2-5 months depending on several factors (accommodation choice, personal motivation and application, and number of lessons).
 If you need to learn English in a very short time, we do offer intensive programmes.

 We are committed to helping you acheive your language learning goals and if you are concerned about your progress we are here to offer advice and support.
 What we ask of you is to be punctual, attend all your classes, and do the homework that is set by your teachers.